Ron was born in Toronto c. May 24, 1929, at the family home, 2231 St. Clair Avenue.

 Photo courtesy of Mary Angela Oresky Cunneyworth

-Source1: I was at his side when he died, along with my mother Mary, my brother Allan, and his wife Janet.
+Source1: I was at his side when he died, along with my mother Mary, my brother Allan and sister-in-law Janet.

 Source2: Ron's death certificate.